rwoll-hmc/language-design/language-design.md

 Application Programming Intefaces are fundamentally subsets of a language.
 APIs serve to act as a (limited) system of communication&mdash;the definition of a language itself.
-It's not strictly about the end result either&mdash;there needs be a sense of flucency and "APIs should be self documenting" and "should rarely" require documentation to read code written in a good API" [Bloch, 2006].
-If you think about natural language, this is also true: once you have a basic understanding of a language, you rarely need to look words up in a dictionary since context most of the time can give you enough information to figure out the definition you are after.
+It's not strictly about the end result either&mdash;there needs be a sense of flucency and "APIs should be self documenting" and "should rarely require documentation to read code written in a good API" [Bloch, 2006].
+If you think about natural language, this is also true: once you have a basic understanding of a language, you rarely need to look words up in a dictionary since context (most of the time) can give you enough information to figure out the definition you are after.
 APIs (or at least good ones) being languages have this property.
+Context should be enough once you are somewhat familiar with other parts of the API.

 The way APIs generally come to be reflects their nature as languages: we rarely coin words we don't need or have nothing to describe; new features of APIs